swcarpentry/shell-novice/_episodes/01-intro.md

 - "A shell is a program whose primary purpose is to read commands and run other programs."
 - "The shell's main advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines."
 - "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
+- "General structure of a shell command: (i)command or (ii) command argument or (iii) command flag/switch argument"
+- "Shell commands are case-sensitive and each part is separated by a space"
 ---
 ### Background
 At a high level, computers do four things: